discourse/discourse-adplugin/README.md

 * [Google Double Click for Publishers](https://www.google.com/dfp)

-## Quick Start in 3 Steps (Recommended Installation & Usage)
+## Quick Start in 3 Steps

+This quick start shows you how to install this plugin and use it.
 Recommended if you have:

 * A live discourse forum
 * You have deployed that forum using Docker.
 Most people using Digital Ocean will have deployed Discourse using Docker.